-Troy grabbed my friend Steven Hart’s attention and Steven told me I had to interview him.
+Troy grabbed my friend Stephen Hart’s attention and Stephen told me I had to interview him.
 Big shoutout to the Florida State Minority Supplier Development Council for connecting us with entrepreneurs like Troy.

 Troy’s company, The Next Level of Performance, operates everywhere water flows: residential, commercial, or agricultural.

 He always begins by asking people what problem they are having with their water.
 They usually say it tastes bad or smells like chlorine.